Listed below are frequently asked questions about living at Lyon Street and Meadowside Halls. Please see here for FAQs about Parker House.

 Please read your lease for the full rental breakdown, or you can look in our costs section for our full rent lists.

-Rent for Lyon Street, Meadowside and Victoria Chambers, can be paid using either of the following methods:
+Rent for Lyon Street and Meadowside Halls, can be paid using either of the following methods:

 The monthly recurring debit/credit card information must be set up via the Pay Online link.